 UCF’s only answer in the game was at the top of the third inning with a solo home run to right field.

-The fourth and fifth innings would be scoreless, and Arizona would win by mercy rule.
+The fourth and fifth innings would be scoreless, and Arizona won by mercy rule.

-Although pitching was a problem throughout the weekend, Ryan Maddox had a consistent and crushing performance, pitching all five innings.
-Allowing only four hits throughout the entire game.
+Although pitching was a problem throughout the weekend, Ryan Maddox had a consistent and crushing performance in the final game of the series, pitching all five innings and allowing only four hits throughout the entire game.